Aryan10/CloudX/README.md

 ### Project Overview

-Supposed to be a file sharing website but due to _reasons_ only the user login was finished in time.
+File sharing website, unfinished, only user login works as of now.

 [Hosted on Glitch](https://cloudexplorer.glitch.me/)